karlstolley/drc-accessible-images/README.md

       <![endif]-->
     </head>

-I’ve added the following CSS to highlight the descriptive content on the page, using the `:target` pseudoclass that will be applied when someone clicks the *Full description* link.
+I’ve added the following CSS to highlight the descriptive content on the page, using the `:target` pseudoclass that will be applied when someone clicks the *Full description* link pointing to `#content`.
 This little enhancement will be especially useful in cases where a layout would not require scrolling, and therefore leave a user puzzled by the presence of an apparently non-functional link in the figure caption:

     /* CSS */
     #content:target {